7 Effective Ways To Boost Physical Development In Children

 Image: Shutterstock

 Children should be encouraged to take part in physical activities during the day for better growth and development.
 Physical activity levels among children and parents are known to be linked; hence, inactive parents are more likely to produce inactive children.
+But when parents engage with children in play or participate in sports with them, they can stay active together.
+It can also help them develop a liking for physical activity, which contributes to their overall growth and motor skills.
 Encourage your children to participate in sports, spend time outdoors, and exercise, as lack of physical activity is linked to several health problems, including obesity, high blood pressure, and diabetes (5) (6).
 Sleep also plays a crucial role in the mental and physical development of children as it helps in restoring their energy.

 protip_icon Quick tip